 We hand-washed each board and observed how easy it was to wash, considering factors such as size, weight and how much power was required to clean the board.
 We used the dishwasher for any that claimed to be dishwasher-safe and found that all five plastic boards with this claim lived up to the promise.
 There was no warping, discoloration or any other changes in the board’s appearance or functionality.
 We also tested any additional claims on packaging or accompanying printed materials, such as if the board was slip-resistant, heat-resistant or suggested remedies for stain removal.

 This board won out overall among the plastic boards we tested by scoring high marks for size, stability and stain removal.
-It’s also a great value, retailing for $17.99.
-We felt its size — 12 inches by 18 inches and 3/8 inch-thick — offered ample cutting surface area even with a juice groove around the edge (which also caught a few errant pieces of parsley during chopping).
+It’s also a great value.
+We felt its size — 12 inches by 18 inches by 3/8 inches — offered ample cutting surface area even with a juice groove around the edge (which also caught a few errant pieces of parsley during chopping).
 Compared to the other plastic boards we tested, this one slid around minimally while dicing a potato and it was completely stabilized with a wet paper towel underneath.
 The sleek surface made chopping parsley a cinch and made washing it by hand easy.
-And the board’s non-porous surface means we didn’t see any staining after chopping beets.
+The board’s non-porous surface means we didn’t see any staining after chopping beets.
 We did notice a moderate smell of parsley and garlic after hand-washing the board, but the odors were completely gone after the board took a spin through the dishwasher.
-And while plastic boards aren’t typically renowned for their aesthetic — it’s a piece of plastic after all — we found this one to have a simple, clean design.
+While plastic boards aren’t typically renowned for their aesthetic — it’s a piece of plastic after all — we found this one to have a simple, clean design.
 Its slim profile also makes it easy to find storage in a large kitchen drawer or stash it propped up in a cupboard.